 What can I bring into the Fair?

 For everyone's safety and enjoyment, all guests and their personal possessions are subject to an inspection prior to admittance into the Fair.
 Each person is allowed to bring in one sealed or empty water bottle (no glass).
-No outside food or beverages are allowed into the Fair or arena/concert venues.
+Other than that, no outside food or beverages are allowed into the Fair or arena/concert venues.
 Exceptions are: Bottles/sippy cups for small children, bag lunches for pre-authorized school and day camps, and those who have medical dietary needs.
 The following items are prohibited from the concert venue and/or arena or the Fair in general: (If you have a question regarding prohibited items please call the Fair office at 503-648-1416) Drones, umbrellas, tarps, pop-up canopies, camping tents, fireworks, sparklers, flares, laser lights/pointers, smoke bombs, bicycles, scooters, skateboards, roller blades, roller skates, hovering travel devices, throwing toys including balls and Frisbees, play-pens, coolers, musical instruments including drums, large bags, weapons including pocket knives, illegal drugs, any item that is dangerous, hazardous and/or illegal, or that may be used as a weapon or a missile is prohibited, and any item that may compromise or otherwise interfere with the enjoyment, comfort, or safety of, or pose a hazard to, any person, security at the venue..

 Can I bring my dog or pet to the Fair?